-Cancellation of this event was inevitable in recent years BUT, this year, the spectacle is expected to return on Saturday, August 27th!
-We sincerely hope that the situation will be calm then so we can go ahead with the dazzling fireworks as planned♪
+This year, the spectacle is expected to return on Saturday, August 5th!
+We sincerely hope that we can go ahead with the dazzling fireworks as planned♪

 Yodogawa Fireworks is held at Osaka’s largest river, Yodogawa.
 Getting there is easy, as it’s within a walking distance from Midosuji Line’s Umeda Station or Nishinakajima-Minamigata Station.